-Our products are designed at headquarters of each brand, which are in in Los Angeles, CA and Dallas, TX in the top floor of H&J's showroom.
-Each brand's design efforts are supported by well-established product development and production teams.
+Our products are designed at the headquarters of each brand Each brand's design efforts are supported by well-established product development and production teams.
 The continued collaboration between design and merchandising ensures it responds to consumer preferences and market trends with new innovative product offerings while maintaining its core fashion foundation.
 In-house design and production teams in Los Angeles perform development of the sample line allowing for speed to market, flexibility and quality of fit.